 Sea-ice cover and type are observed by passive microwave instruments and scatterometers on polar satellite with good horizontal and temporal resolution and acceptable accuracy.
 Data interpretation can be difficult when ice is partially covered by melt ponds.
-Operational ice thickness monitoring will be required in the longer term, as demonstrated by CryoSAT.
-Inferred estimations of thin sea-ice thickness by SMOS are receiving increasing interest.
+Passive L-band and active Ku-Band instruments like SMOS and CryoSAT provide very complementary information on thin sea ice (up to 50cm) and thick sea ice, respectively.
+They provide highly relevant information on sea ice dynamics and operational ice thickness monitoring from these instruments is now required in NWP systems.
+In the long term, sea-ice thickness will also be assimilated by NWP centres.